dtudk/pythonsupport-page/docs/uninstall/macos/python.rst

 .. note::

-   If you are running Python using Miniconda, you will have to :ref:`uninstall Miniconda <python-uninstall>`.
+   If you are running Python using Miniforge, you will have to :ref:`uninstall conda <python-uninstall>`.

 Deleting Python might be helpful in the following scenarios.